Our Blog

 Yours Sincerely

-Not all customers are created equal
+Note: Not all customers are created equal — tailor your letter

 This simple template should give you a good starting point for communicating your new prices to customers.
-Remember though, you should adapt the tone and wording to suit both your organisation and the client in question.
+Remember though, you should adapt the tone and wording to suit both your organization and the client in question.

 You should even go as far as asking yourself whether a letter or email is the right approach for certain clients.
 For larger clients, you may prefer to raise the subject face-to-face in a meeting first, and simply follow up by email or letter as a courtesy.